orstavik/JoiEvents/docs/3_EventTranslationAndRouting/7_Pattern18_ExtendsEvent.md

 A *main purpose* for the `class` syntax is to clarify the scope for `this`.
 When you make a class, you frame `this` with a pair of `{ ... }`.
 And via `extends` you can include already established scopes for `this`.
 The confusion of seemingly independent functions with abstract `this` becoming intertwined methods with a bound `this` can be solved using a `class` that `extends Event`.

 A `class` would also solve the API issues *users* of the custom event face.
 Strong-type-tools can check their methods and properties, and `instanceof` works.
+The presence of a global object itself can be used to assess whether or not you need to load a `long-press` library or not.

 Native events such as `MouseEvent` and `KeyboardEvent` provide this interface.
 They implement/inherit the `Event` interface and attach their properties and methods *directly* to the event object (*no* `.detail` there).